project-oak/oak/docs/concepts.md

 the policies set on the Oak Node; the Oak Runtime itself may then optionally prove additional details about the Oak Module and its properties, which may require reasoning about its internal structure.

-In order to be executed by the server an Oak Application should be serialized ...

 ## Oak Runner